United States Regiments & Batteries > New York > 2nd New York Cavalry Regiment

 August 9 – October 8 |

-October 26 | The regiment was designated the 7th United States Cavalry.
-This being in excess of the number provided for by Act of Congress, the regiment was redesignated the 2nd New York Volunteer Cavalry or “Harris Light Cavalry.” |
+October 26 | Since the regiment was in excess of the number of regular cavalry regiments provided for by Act of Congress, the regiment was redesignated the “Harris Light Cavalry”, and then the 2nd New York Cavalry Regiment. |

-September 18 | Left New York for Washington, D.C. under Colonel J. Mansfield Davies, Lieutenant Colonel Judson Kilpatrick, and Majors Henry Davies, Alfred Duffie and Otto Harhaus. |
+September 18 | Left New York for Washington, D.C. under the command of Colonel J. Mansfield Davies, Lieutenant Colonel Judson Kilpatrick (West Point Class of May 1861), and Majors Henry Davies, Alfred Duffie and Otto Harhaus. |

 September-March | Duty in the Defenses of Washington, D. C. Attached to McDowell’s Division, Army of the Potomac |

-December 6 | Colonel Davies was discharged, and Lieutenant Colonel Kilpatrick was promoted to colonel. |
+December 6 | Colonel Davies was discharged, and Lieutenant Colonel Judson Kilpatrick was promoted to colonel. |

 1862